Michelle Legge

 Due to its unusual tax rules, Switzerland doesn't have any specific crypto tax breaks.
 But you can make the most of the following tax laws to pay less tax on your crypto:

 1. Crypto capital gains are tax-exempt: Providing you're a private investor, you'll pay no Capital Gains Tax on your crypto.
-So make sure you stick to the private investor guidance to ensure you avoid an unwelcome tax bill!
+So make sure you stick to the private investor guidance to avoid an unwelcome tax bill!

-3. Wealth Tax allowance: Every taxpayer gets an individual Wealth Tax allowance that's tax free.
+2. Wealth Tax allowance: Every taxpayer gets an individual Wealth Tax allowance that's tax free.
 So provided your total assets are under a certain value, you'll pay no Wealth Tax on them.
 Cantons set a specific allowance that is tax free.
 Your Wealth Tax allowance will increase if you have dependents.

 Crypto capital losses Switzerland

-Because crypto gains are tax exempt for private investors, you cannot deduct crypto capital losses.
+Because crypto gains are tax-exempt for private investors, you cannot deduct crypto capital losses.
 However, if you qualify as a self-employed trader or a business, you may be able to deduct crypto capital losses to reduce your tax bill.

 Tax free crypto Switzerland